mujeebch/mujeebch.github.io/_teaching/2016-fall-teaching-1.md

 location: "Singapore"
 ---

-I was teaching assistant with Prof. Nils O. Tippenhauer in Fall Semester 2016 for the [Networking Course](https://istd.sutd.edu.sg/undergraduate/courses/50012-networks)
+I was teaching assistant with Prof. Nils O. Tippenhauer in Fall Semester 2016 for the [Networking Course](https://istd.sutd.edu.sg/undergraduate/courses/50012-networks).
+I was mainly responsible for the lab exercises.

 Key Topics
 ======